AZHenley/hofstadter/README.md

 > Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law.

-The Hofstadter esoteric programming language executes every line concurrently, in round-robin style.
+The Hofstadter esoteric programming language executes every line concurrently in round-robin style (one command per line).
 There are only 8 commands and each line can only store a single string value.
 There is [discussion](https://github.com/AZHenley/hofstadter/pull/8) that the language is not Turing complete.

 The commands are as follows: